 3. Design dynamic journeys with the tools for customers to create their own journeys.
 CMOs and other creative leaders will need to work together to design journeys that can flex and evolve with customers and give them the power to create their own journeys.

 4. Flatten the silos.
-Silos create disconnects in data collection and analytics, segmenting customers and delivering personalized experiences that customers expect.
-Flattening the silos will enable CMOs and other customer-facing functions to deliver personalized experiences at every stage of the customer journey.
+Silos create disconnects in data collection and analytics, segmenting customers and delivering personalised experiences that customers expect.
+Flattening the silos will enable CMOs and other customer-facing functions to deliver personalised experiences at every stage of the customer journey.

 5. Focus on outcomes rather than activities.
 Today’s marketers still often focus too much on activities rather than outcomes.
-They incentivize and measure teams on how they perform a specific activity rather than how they arrive at the destination.
-CMOs need to shift the mindset of the organization to focus on the desired, consistent and organizationally aligned outcome, such as how workers contributed to making a customer’s life better, rather than how many widgets they designed, manufactured or sold.
+They incentivise and measure teams on how they perform a specific activity rather than how they arrive at the destination.
+CMOs need to shift the mindset of the organisation to focus on the desired, consistent and organisationally aligned outcome, such as how workers contributed to making a customer’s life better, rather than how many widgets they designed, manufactured or sold.